Canadian-Geospatial-Platform/app.geo.ca/README.md

 # geocore application #

-The Geocore application found at app.geo.ca is an open source react application created to expore the geocore geospatial library.
+The Geocore application found at app.geo.ca is an open source react application created to explore the geocore geospatial library.

 Documentation can be found [here](https://canadian-geospatial-platform.github.io/app.geo.ca/).